developersCradle/office-furniture-selling-application/README.md

 They can then add new products, change the quantity for existing products, or remove products from the order. (very similar to the web-shop cart).

 - This is done trough smaller end points, rather than one big end point where body would accept Object.
+- These is done in `OrderController`.

 ### Architecture Explanation and choices.

--  Will be using **Repository** over **DAO**, since its more common and it comes from Spring family.
 - **Entities** till **Service Layer**.
+    - Business logic in Service Layer level.
+Such as Discount Rules.
+Not in Entity level.
-- ⚠️ Todo **Entities** are validate to the business rule.
+- ⚠️ Todo **Entities** are validate to the business rule on service level.
 - **Entities** will mostly use **One-to-Many** and **Many-to-One** relationships for convince for backend coding.
     - **Entities** have some helper methods for managing **bi-directional** relationships.
 In general no logic should be inside entities.
     - ⚠️**Todo** add helpers methods for all bi-directional entities.
 - ⚠️ Todo Indexing.

 - **DTO** are used for inside our business logic.
+-  Will be using **Repository** over **DAO**, since its more common and it comes from Spring family.
 - **Repository** interfaces for each core entity:
     - `CustomerRepository`, `DiscountRepository`, `OrderRepository` and `ProductRepository`.
 - Saving wil be done using `repository` since we have **properly configured** entity relationships.
+We can fully leverage Entity modifications, example trough **JPA cascading**.
-    - `EntityManager` could be also used for fine-grained control over the persistence context, but for now went with Repositories.
+    - `EntityManager` could be also used for fine-grained control over the persistence context, but for now went with `Repositories`.

 -  `GlobalExceptionHandler` handles exceptions.
     - A **GlobalExceptionHandler** in a Spring Boot application provides a centralized way to handle exceptions.

 ### POM.

 - **Spring Web Web** for API:s.